The World’s Largest Cruise Ship Compared to Famous Places

 When it comes to the size of cruise ships, however, it’s extremely hard to visualize.
 Unless you are standing next to the ship, you can’t appreciate just how large they really are.

-To give people a better idea of just how big the world’s largest cruise ships are, we took them out of the water.
-Not literally, but figuratively.
-We’ve taken an overhead view of one of Royal Caribbean’s Oasis-class ships and scaled it next to some famous landmarks, including places like the White House and Disney World.
+To give people a better idea of just how big the world’s largest cruise ship actually is, we took them out of the water.
+We’ve taken an overhead view of Icon of the Seas and scaled it next to some famous landmarks, including places like the White House and Disney World.

 If you’ve never had the experience to see one of these ships in person, it will give you a better idea of their massive size.